 As you can see, you don’t have to be in a leadership or senior level role in an organization to have some form of power.
 In fact, the most respect is garnered on those who have personal sources of power.
 There is more respect for these individuals than for those who have power simply because they are the boss in the business.
 It has been shown that when employees in an organization associate the leadership’s power with expert or referent power, they are more engaged, more devoted to the organization and their role within it.
 Employees are also more willing to go the extra mile to reach organizational goals.

 What is your source of power?
 And are you using the “right source” or simply throwing your weight around?
 How effectively do you use your source of power to meet key goals and objectives?
-Please share your thoughts with others in the comments field below.
+Please share your thoughts with others in the comments share bar to the left.
 Thank you!